 Since November 2017 Sarah has undergone radiation and chemotherapy treatments for her first tumor, and unfortunately, her cancer and the treatment side-effects impaired her ability to walk without assistance and limited her use of her right hand.
 In 2020 more complications arose when a new tumor appeared in her left temporal lobe.
 This tumor manifested itself by causing seizures, both minor and major.

 Once the seizures were controlled with the right dose of anti-seizure medicine, Sarah began losing her eyesight.
 Surgeries followed, relieving the over-pressure situation in her brain, but the damage was done—Sarah’s blindness was permanent.

 These days Sarah still has chemo infusions twice monthly, and oral chemotherapy once a month.
 She has maintained a positive and humble attitude thorough it all.
 She communicates with friends and family using the Marco Polo app, and her mom helps her update Facebook once a month.
 While her goal of becoming a pharmacist remains unmet, Sarah still helps people through her example of courage.

 The Makery’s Blessing Box

-Right in front of The Makeshop, you will find our brand new blessing box.
+Right in front of The Makeshop, during warmer months, you will find our blessing box.
 A place where the community can give what they can and take what they need.
 We would love if you all could help us fill this blessing box with non-perishable foods, toiletries and other household needs.
 We also need help spreading the word to those who could benefit from our blessing box.